-The difficulty with having only one version of the FMD is that some people may not be able to participate because of (1) the cost, and/or (2) being unable to eat the ingredients in the ProLon diet.
+The difficulty with having only one version of the FMD is that some people may not be able to participate because of (1) the cost, and/or (2) being unable to eat some of the ingredients in the ProLon diet.
 (For example, I could never do it because it contains wheat and nuts, which are allergens I can’t have in my diet).
-So some folks have looked into the FMD, studying its ingredients and analyzing its macronutrients, to see if they can come up with alternative versions.
+Some folks have looked into the FMD, studying its ingredients and analyzing its macronutrients, to see if they can come up with alternative versions.

 The body uses 15 or 16 grams a day just to maintain basic body functions such as keeping your heart beating, so has no “motivation” to go into autophagy if you’re providing more than that in the diet.
 (It makes its own proteins, during autophagy, by scavenging debris out of your cells, and then by destroying senescent cells; the point of fasting is to motivate it to keep doing so).
-(So, for example, eating bone broth during a fast would be bad because it would turn off autophagy.)
+(So, for example, eating bone broth during a fast would be bad because by providing ample protein, it would turn off autophagy.)

 This website describes one approach to creating your own FMD.
 It gives the basics of the FMD diet as: